 An Overview of PFE

-To date we have culled biographical statements from the annotations of The Papers of George Washington, The Papers of Dolley Madison, The Letters of Benjamin Rush, The Papers of Thomas Jefferson, and The Adams Family Papers.
-PFE is initially offering biographies for a sum total of 65,583 people, of whom 55,220 were men and 9,707 were women.
-In terms of occupations, 3,371 were in the military, 1,703 were politicians at some point in their lives, 3,211 were merchants, 1,855 were lawyers, 1,138 were physicians, 1,099 were writers, 4,775 were slaves, and 677 were planters.
+PFE culls the biographical statements from the annotations of the papers of John Adams, Alexander Hamilton, Thomas Jefferson, James and Dolley Madison, Eliza Lucas Pinckney, Harriott Pinckney Horry, Benjamin Rush, and George Washington.
+Biographical information was also included from Index of Virginia Printing, The Geography of Slavery in Virginia, and the Creating a New Federal Government project.
+PFE includes biographies for a sum total of 75,197 people, of whom 64554 were men and 10602 were women.
+In terms of occupations, 3399 were in the military, 1717 were politicians at some point in their lives, 3715 were merchants, 2073 were lawyers, 1255 were physicians, 878 were writers, 6564 were slaves, and 715 were planters.
 Some biographical entries are detailed; others consist of little more than a mention.
 (More subjects and a greater range of prosopographical and visualization tools will be added in subsequent versions.)

 PFE does not constitute the re-creation of an entire world.
 Nor does it even provide a statistical sample.
 A Roman historian such as Ronald Syme could claim that in writing about the transformation of state and society in Rome between 60 bce and 14 ce, "emphasis is laid, however, not upon the personality and acts of Augustus, but upon his adherents and partisans."
 He followed the lives and actions and deeds of many, if not most, of those adherents and partisans.
 Edward Balleisen in his 2001 book used a set of 503 companies that had gone bankrupt in 1841–43; his evidence is restricted to information about a subset of companies, and he was able to identify and research that entire subset.
 Prosopographers such as Namier and Beard attempted to examine a whole, complete, world of people.
 They tried not to work with averages or percentages but to consider everyone.
 Indeed, reading the works of Lewis Namier is a bit like entering the world Anthony Trollope created in his Palliser novels.
 A writer, Trollope invented the dialogue and gossip that accompanied the imagined parliamentary maneuverings, but Namier also must have been able to imagine the unrecorded whisperings of the past from what his incredibly granular research about his population—and what he could read about their parliamentary activities—told him.